sseeb/cstar/docs/plan.md

 - [X] Sea surface temperature (perhaps copernicus)

-- [ ] Double check the entanglements data
+- [X] Double check the entanglements data

+- NMFS data is the one with most observations of humpback whales and widest span of years.

 - [ ] Process the transect log VS observation data